Flash Memory and EEPROM

 The DS1206 has 512KB or 1,024KB of flash memory and 2KB of EEPROM.

 The first 64KB of flash memory are used to store the TiOS firmware.
 When you are performing a firmware upgrade, it is this memory to which you are saving the firmware binary.

 The rest of this flash memory is available to your Tibbo BASIC/C application and its data.
 Whatever memory space is left after the compiled application is loaded can be used as a flash disk (see fd. object).

-The EEPROM is almost fully available to your application, save for a small 28-byte area called "special configuration area".
-The EEPROM is accessed through the stor. object (see TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
+The EEPROM is almost fully available to your application, save for a small 28-byte area called the "special configuration area."
+The EEPROM is accessed through the stor. object.
+Details on the special configuration area are provided in the DS1206 platform documentation.

 On the advice of one of our customers, we would like to remind you that, like all other EEPROMs on the market, the EEPROM ICs used in Tibbo devices allow for a limited number of write cycles.
 As the Wikipedia article on the subject states, the EEPROM "... has a limited life for erasing and reprogramming, now reaching a million operations in modern EEPROMs.
 In an EEPROM that is frequently reprogrammed while the computer is in use, the life of the EEPROM is an important design consideration."

 If you plan to use the stor. object, please carefully consider if the intended mode of EEPROM use will allow the EEPROM to work reliably throughout the entire projected life of your product.
 For more information, see Prolonging and Estimating EEPROM Life.